stark4n6/File-Match-Mover/README.md

 - Text file input with a list of just file names (with extension)
 - Source folder for input which will be recursively searched
 - Destination folder for where any matching files from the text file and source folder will be files moved

+*NOTE: I have only tested on Windows so your mileage may vary on other OS's*